 *There may be a waitlist for this service.

 How long is the commitment?

-The program begins January 1, 2020 and will end after the last snowfall of winter 2020/2021.
+The program will begin October 15 2021 and will end after the last snowfall of winter 2020/2021.
 Service may vary depending on the number of volunteers in your area and the commitment they can make to the program.
 We will make every effort to ensure that qualifying residents are paired with a volunteer, but cannot guarantee everyone will receive this service.